 Recipients are selected without regard to race, color, religion, national origin, ancestry, gender, age, sexual orientation, citizenship, disability, ethnicity, marital status, familial status, gender identity, economic circumstances and/or veteran status.

-If you would like to contribute to this scholarship fund and support students in Southern Arizona, click the donate button to the left.
+If you would like to contribute to this scholarship fund and support students in Southern Arizona, click here.